Shia LaBeouf: Relationships

 LaBeouf met British actress Mia Goth while filming Nymphomaniac in 2012.
 On October 10, 2016, LaBeouf and Goth appeared to have married in a Las Vegas ceremony officiated by an Elvis impersonator.
 Two days later, a local official said that the pair were not legally married, but instead a commitment ceremony was performed.
-Later that month, LaBeouf confirmed their nuptials on The Ellen DeGeneres Show.
+Later that month, LaBeouf confirmed during an appearance on The Ellen DeGeneres Show that they had married.
 In September 2018, it was announced the couple had separated and filed for divorce.
 In February 2022, it was reported that Goth and LaBeouf had reconciled and she was pregnant with their first child.
 Their daughter was born in March 2022.

 LaBeouf dated British musician FKA Twigs from 2018 to 2019.
 He began dating American actress Margaret Qualley in 2020 after they co-starred in her sister Rainey Qualley's short film music video "Love Me Like You Hate Me".
-The relationship reportedly ended in January 2021, and in September, Qualley told Harper's Bazaar that she believed FKA Twigs's abuse allegations against LaBeouf.
+The relationship reportedly ended in January 2021, and in September, Margaret Qualley told Harper's Bazaar that she believed FKA Twigs's abuse allegations against LaBeouf.